SudoTensing/Sector10/README.md

-# Sector10
+# Sector10 - Unity

-Unity Game Scripts
+Core Systems used in Sector10
+small game functionalities not included as scripts here.